- Internet Explorer crashes in Windows 10 are caused by the browser itself or malware.

 Unfortunately, as promising as it sounds, Internet Explorer 11 has also brought with it some issues.
 The major issue we have found with Internet Explorer 11 is when it crashes while using it on Windows 10.

-Your Internet Explorer 11 can crash in Windows 10 for example if your graphics are not responding at a fast rate thus making the Internet Explorer 11 to stop responding or just close unexpectedly.
+Your Internet Explorer 11 can crash in Windows 10 for example if your graphics are not responding at a fast rate thus making the IE to stop responding or just close unexpectedly.

 Another reason your Internet Explorer 11 might crash is if you have Add-ons installed that are not compatible with your new browser on Windows 10.

-We will give you more information on these issues in the lines below, as well as a way to fix them in the shortest time possible.
+You may wonder why does iexplore.exe crash?
+We will give you more information on these issues in the lines below, as well as a way to stop Internet Explorer from crashing in Windows 10.

 If the issue persists and you cannot surf the Internet because IE is constantly crashing on your computer, maybe it’s time to switch to another browser.